box/box-python-sdk-gen/docs/authentication.md

 You can exchange a client's access token for one with a lower scope, in order to restrict the permissions for a child client or to pass to a less secure location (e.g. a browser-based app).
-This method is currently only available for JWT authentication.

 A downscoped token does not include a refresh token.
 In such a scenario, to obtain a new downscoped token, refresh the original token